Low on Politics

 One of my favorite films is Michael Mann’s The Insider, the retelling of the whistleblower Jeffrey Wigand’s testimony that took down Big Tobacco.
 The protagonist of the film isn’t Wigand, however; it is Lowell Bergman, the 60 Minutes producer who stood up not only to the tobacco industry but to his own corporate overseers to speak truth to power on behalf of those who could not speak for themselves.
 In the film, Bergman represents the highest and best of American journalism.
 What is noble about journalism, and yes journalism is prone to corruption, is the realization that truth is imperiled by power, and the calling of the journalist is to continually opt for truth, even in the presence of money.

-This does not mean that we favor revolt, as the Zealots of Jesus’ day and so many since, who have taken up arms in the name of the Jesus, to overthrow compromised authority.
-Because what is the end result of political revolution?
-“Meet the new boss, same as the old boss.”
-Or to quote Sting, “there is no political solution.”
+Does Jesus call us to go to work to create a uncorrupt system?
+This was the idea of the Zealots of Jesus’ day, as so many prior and since, who have risen up in the name of righteousness to overthrow compromised authority.
+Some claim Jesus was political because he engaged in politically subversive activites.
+But God's kingdom is not a state built—or maintained—by human hands.
+And what is the end result of political revolution?
+"Meet the new boss, same as the old boss."
+Or to quote Sting, "there is no political solution."

-Jesus knew the true source of the problem and thus did not speak against pagan power; he in fact encouraged his disciples to pay their due taxes to Caesar.
-Instead, Jesus reserved his harshest words for the Pharisees and Sadducees, those who manipulated God’s words in the pursuit of power.
-He called them “a brood of vipers.”
+Jesus knew the true source of the problem and thus did not act against pagan power; he in fact encouraged his disciples to pay their due taxes to Caesar.
+He told Peter to put away his sword.
+He refused to take Judas' zealous bait.
+He never engaged in the politics of power.
+Instead, Jesus reserved his harshest words for the Pharisees and Sadducees, those who manipulated God’s words in the pursuit of personal gain.
+He called them "a brood of vipers."

 To say “low on politics” is not to say that we do not have political opinions or engage in political activity, nor is it to say that we do not work with people who possess political opinions or engage in activity.
 Rather, it means that to be “high on Jesus, low on politics” is to be of the same ilk as Acton and Bergman.
 It is the acknowledgement that not only does power corrupt, but that corruption is in the human heart.
 No organization, not even a faith-based one, has the corner on the truth, and any political system—any system of power formed by men and women—is prone to “leave the God I love.”
 We may only find power in metanoia, in turning away from the world, in humbling ourselves, in surrendering to Jesus, who has been given all authority on heaven and earth (Matt 28:20), and by receiving the authority of the Holy Spirit.

-Thus, we welcome truth-seekers from all manner of faith traditions.
+Thus, we welcome Jesus-seekers from a wide variety of faith traditions.
 We lift up Jesus as the ultimate authority on heaven and earth.
 And we tend to eschew activity which trends too closely toward any specific, partisan political platform.

 Image courtesy of National Institutes of Health and used through public domain via Wikipedia Commons.